TalkTalk sheds more customers in Q2

 Regulator Ofcom slapped a record 3 million pound fine on the group in August for sending out the wrong bills to customers.

-The company, which competes with BT and Virgin Media, said its revenue was stabilising, but it now expected no uplift in the second half from the first, when revenue fell 5 percent to 844 million pounds.
+The company, which competes with BT (BT.L) and Virgin Media VMED.O, said its revenue was stabilising, but it now expected no uplift in the second half from the first, when revenue fell 5 percent to 844 million pounds.

 It had previously forecast a recovery in the second-half, both in revenue and levels of churn.